MediaComem/comem-archidep/ex/azure-setup.md

 > Azure requires an [SSH key of type RSA with at least 2048
 > bits](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/mac-create-ssh-keys#supported-ssh-key-formats).
-> If your existing key is not accepted by Azure, you may need to generate a new
+> If your existing key is not accepted by Azure when pasting it in the
+> administrator account settings of your virtual server later, you may need to
-> one with enough bits:
+> generate a new one with enough bits:
 >
 >     ssh-keygen -m PEM -t rsa -b 4096
 >